Executive Leader Services & Programs

 Thought Leaders Cohort

 Thought Leaders is an intensive cohort-based program for new and tenured Executive Directors and Chief Executive Officers.
-This yearlong program is designed to offer members an opportunity to expand and enhance leadership skills in a high-impact, transformational experience.
+This year long program is designed to offer you as a TCFV member an opportunity to expand and enhance leadership skills in a high-impact, transformational experience.

-The cohort consists of three in-person gatherings and requires travel.
-TCFV reimburses participants for travel, per diem, and lodging.
+The cohort consists of three virtual or in-person gatherings and requires travel.
+TCFV covers lodging and reimburses participants for travel and food per diem.
 Registration is complimentary and requires filling out an application.
 Applications are usually distributed in the fall.
 Cohort meeting runs two days in various cities throughout Texas.

 The biggest take away from the retreats is having formed trusting relationships with peers in our movement/industry, and having a resource pool to go to for planning and decision-making.